Deutschi/mattermost-retention/README.md

 This script adds retention functionality for the free version of Mattermost.
 In contrast to the original script, which simply deleted posts and attachments by their respective age, pinned and saved posts and their attachments are not deleted.

-Tested with Mattermost Database Schema Version: 5.38.0 (mysql)
+Tested with Mattermost Server Version: 6.3.0 (mysql)